syncfusion-content/flutter-docs/Flutter/datagrid/sorting.md

 ## Set custom sorting icon

-`SfDataGrid` allows to change the sort icon through [SfDataGridTheme.SfDataGridThemeData](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfDataGridThemeData-class.html) property.
+`SfDataGrid` allows to change the sort icon through using `SfDataGridThemeData.sortIcon` property.
 The DataGrid should be wrapped inside the `SfDataGridTheme`.

 The `SfDataGridThemeData` and `SfDataGridTheme` classes are available in [syncfusion_flutter_core](https://pub.dev/packages/syncfusion_flutter_core) package.
 So, import the below file,